Force delete for misconfigured scopes

 Considerations

-- The option becomes available after you’ve already tried to delete the scope using a standard delete request and it failed.
+- The option becomes available after you've attempted to delete the scope using a standard delete request and that attempt has failed.

 - The approvals process is not bypassed when performing a force delete.
 All approval workflows and policies will proceed as usual and won't be skipped.

-- Infrastructure residuals: When using force delete, there's a possibility that some infrastructure components may remain if they couldn’t be successfully deleted in previous attempts.
+- Residual infrastructure: When using force delete, there's a possibility that some infrastructure components may remain if they couldn’t be successfully deleted in previous attempts.

 How it works